-In many teaching exams, English section will have questions based on reading comprehension, sentence formation, synonyms & antonyms, grammatical errors and so on.
+In many teaching exams, the English section will have questions based on reading comprehension, sentence formation, synonyms & antonyms, grammatical errors and so on.
 We all use adverbs.
 We use them to describe what we do, when we do it and how we do it.
-It is very important to have an understanding of adverb usage in English Language which will be helpful for upcoming exams.
+It is very important to have an understanding of adverb usage in the English Language which will be helpful for upcoming exams.

 – Alice smiled sweetly.

 In sentence 1, the adverb quickly shows how (or in what manner) Alice smiled.
 It modifies the verb smiled.

 In sentence 2, the adverb very says something about the sweetness of the mangoes.
 It modifies the adjective sweet.